 Vertebral augmentation with the Kiva VCF System was compared with balloon kyphoplasty in a pivotal, non-inferiority randomized, controlled trial (RCT) conducted by Tutton et al. in 2015.
 This industry-sponsored, multi-center, open-label trial, known as KAST, was conducted in 300 patients with one or two osteoporotic vertebral compression fractures.
 Included were patients with VAS for back pain of at least 70 mm of 100 after two to six weeks of conservative care or a VAS of at least 50 mm after six weeks of conservative care, and an Oswestry Disability Index (ODI) of at least 30%.
 The primary end point at 12 months was a composite of a reduction in fracture pain by at least 15 mm on VAS, maintenance or improvement in function on ODI, and absence of device-related serious adverse events (SAEs).
-The primary end point was met for 94.5% of patients treated with Kiva and 97.6% of patients treated with kyphoplasty (Bayesian posterior probability of 99.92% for non-inferiority, using as-treated analysis).
-In the 285 treated patients, Kiva resulted in a mean improvement in ODI for the Kiva group, compared with a 42.2-point improvement for kyphoplasty group.
+The primary end point was met for 94.5% of patients treated with Kiva and 97.6% of patients treated with kyphoplasty (Bayesian posterior probability of 99.92% for noninferiority, using as-treated analysis).
+In the 285 treated patients, Kiva resulted in a mean improvement of 70.8 points in VAS, compared with a 71.8-point improvement for kyphoplasty.
+There was a 38.1-point improvement in ODI for the Kiva group, compared with a 42.2-point improvement for the kyphoplasty group.
 There were no device-related SAEs.
-The total volume of cement was 50% less with Kiva, and there was lower cement extravasion, compared with kyphoplasty (16.9% versus 25.8%, respectively).
+The total volume of cement was 50% less with Kiva, and there was lower cement extravasation, compared with kyphoplasty (16.9% versus 25.8%, respectively).